-All export registered establishments including vessels involved in preparing, handling and storing dairy, egg and fish products destined for human consumption must have an Approved Arrangement.
+All export registered establishments involved in preparing, handling and storing prescribed dairy and dairy products destined for human consumption, must have an AA.

-An Approved Arrangement documents the procedures, controls and records used to ensure that all export product prepared or stored by the establishment meets export legislation and importing country requirements.
+An AA documents the procedures, controls and records used to ensure that all dairy and dairy products prepared or stored by the establishment meets Export Control (Milk and Milk Products) Orders 2005 and importing country requirements.

-In the Export Control Orders particular types of requirements are grouped together in schedules.
-Most establishments document their Approved Arrangement to correspond with these schedules:
+In the Export Control Orders, particular types of requirements are grouped together in schedules:

 - management of food safety and suitability

 - structural requirements

 Most establishments document their AA to correspond with these schedules.

 Checklists are available for anyone interested in becoming an export registered establishment.
 These documents explain each of the schedule topics in more detail and should be read in conjunction with the Export Control Orders.